ezaron/SMCE/README.md

 reference time for the time variable has been parsed correctly.
 The start and end times of each input file, in YYYY-MM-DD HH:MM:SS format, are output to the console for you to check.
-The times are also written prominently on the figures created by this program.
+The times are also written prominently on the sample figures created by this program.

-### FAQ:

-1. I installed it and it doesn't work.
-Now what?

-I do not completely understand the file system inside the SMCE virtual machines.
-Please check that your home directory is at /home/jovyan, and verify that you have write permission to create the `opt/bin` and `.julia` directories.
-Also, please double-check the path to `DEMO_FILES` agrees with the code and filesystem.